 Premature infants are the most vulnerable beings on the planet and for them to survive, grow and thrive they need intensive and specialized care.
 Although advances in medical care and handling over the last 30 years have improved survival and well-being of these sensitive infants, both in the immediate post-natal period and in their subsequent lives, current drugs and therapies are mostly designed for adults and are not adapted to this specific and vulnerable patient population.
 Specific treatment and prophylactic therapy are thus underdeveloped and there is an urgent demand for drugs designed for the unique needs of the premature baby.

-IBT has a vision to become an internationally recognized and leading company in the development of therapies to prevent or treat diseases of the premature infants.
+IBT:s vision is to become an internationally recognized and leading company in the development of pharmaceuticals in the areas of premature babies, gastrointestinal diseases and probiotics.